praoiticica/COVID-plasmonic-sensor-ML/README.md

 If you use this dataset, please cite our article:

-Oiticica, Pedro R. A. and Angelim, Monara K. S. C. and Soares, Juliana C. and Soares, Andrey C. and Proença-Módena, José L. and Bruno, Odemir M. and Oliveira Jr, Osvaldo N.  (2025).
+Oiticica, Pedro R. A. and Angelim, Monara K. S. C. and Soares, Juliana C. and Soares, Andrey C. and Proença-Módena, José L. and Bruno, Odemir M. and Oliveira Jr., Osvaldo N.  (2025).
 "Using Machine Learning and Optical Microscopy Image Analysis of Immunosensors Made on Plasmonic Substrates: Application to Detect the SARS-CoV‑2 Virus".
 ACS Sensors.
 DOI: 10.1021/acssensors.4c03451.

 ```
 @article{doi:10.1021/acssensors.4c03451,